-First of all, the mountain rescue service is there for a single reason - so that it can provide help in the mountains!
-So she can be called to help people in a (mountain) emergency.
-Why such simple statements must be made right at the beginning of an opinion article is in itself worth considering, and in the course of the article we are reminded that even such fundamental findings seem to be lost in the conglomerate of opinions.
+First of all: the mountain rescue service exists for one single reason - so that it can provide help in the mountains!
+So that they can be called to help people in a (mountain) emergency.
+Why one has to record such simple statements right at the beginning of an opinion article is in itself worth considering, and in the course of the article we are reminded that even such basic statements seem to get lost in the conglomerate of opinions.

-I follow in the social media the mountain guards of the perimeter.
-After special missions, post brief descriptions of each mission and add some photos.
-One could, if one wanted to, learn something through these contributions, about the route, the weather conditions, and in general about the dangers that can occur even on seemingly "simple" mountains when a few things come together unhappily - that is the proverbial " Chain of unfortunate circumstances ".
+In the social media I follow the mountain guards of the surrounding area.
+After special missions they post short descriptions of the respective mission and add some photos.
+One could - if one wanted - learn something through these contributions, about the route, the weather conditions, and in general about the dangers that can occur even on seemingly "simple" mountains when a few things come together unhappily - the proverbial "chain of unfortunate circumstances".

-But lo and behold, let's just say it's like that: vicious and inhuman comments drip in like slimy, disgusting stuff.
-In unison, it is demanded that the victims should pay for their own use.
-For many, that seems to be the most important thing: the money.
-By remote diagnosis, in retrospect, listed neatly what the rescued have probably done everything wrong.
-From the weather over footwear, you know the usual sayings yes.
+But lo and behold, those, let's say as it is: malicious and inhuman comments drip in like slimy, disgusting stuff.
+In unison, it is demanded that those who are safe should please pay for the mission themselves.
+This seems to be the most important thing for many: the money.
+By remote diagnosis, in retrospect, it is neatly listed what the rescued have probably done wrong.
+From the weather to footwear, one knows the usual sayings yes.

 Here are some selected quotes from the comments of the last two posts of Bergwacht Garmisch-Partenkirchen on Facebook (regarding Kramer, 14.6 and Jubi-ridge, 11.6.) to clarify what's going on: